 The library staff is committed to assisting all library users in finding information, developing strategies for conducting effective library research, and learning how to use the library facilities and resources.
 The libraries strive to make our resources universally available, and when needed, library staff will attempt to accommodate the needs of users who identify as having a disability.
 Requests for assistance are confidential.

-Elizabeth Sullivan is the library staff liaison to disability resources.
+Elizabeth Sullivan is the library staff liaison to Disability and Access.
 Contact her at email@example.com or 440-775-5072 with questions, feedback, or requests for the library to provide assistance or remediation.

 Schedule an individual research appointment for research assistance or orientation to the Library and its resources.